 Imagine, taking a hobby, an interest or something you love and turning it into – not just a successful business – but a haven for like-minded people who share your passion.

 Is there a cat cafe in Gatlinburg or Pigeon Forge?

 The Smoky Mountain Cat House is located in Pigeon Forge, roughly 20-30 minutes from Gatlinburg.
-It’s not a cat cafe per se, but it is a place where you can shop, relax and pet some cats in the Great Smoky Mountains.
+It’s not a cat cafe per se, but it is a nice little place where you can shop, relax and pet some furry friends while on vacation in the Great Smoky Mountains.

 In 1985, Cheryl and Phil Anderson created the Cat House in the Smokies for cat lovers around the world.